Social media guide for small businesses

 8. Get started today

-By now, you know that you should be building your business’s online social media presence.
+By now, through our social media guide for small businesses, you know that you should be building your business’s online social media presence.
 How can you get started today?

 1. Do it yourself